Thomas De Gendt wins Giro 8th stage, Juan Pedro López keeps lead

-NAPLES, Italy – A decade after his first Giro d’Italia stage victory, Belgian cyclist Thomas De Gendt claimed his second on the eighth stage on Saturday and Juan Pedro Lopez remained wearing the pink jersey.
+NAPLES, Italy – A decade after his first Giro d’Italia stage win, Belgian cyclist Thomas De Gendt claimed his second during Stage 8, as Juan Pedro Lopez kept the pink jersey.

 De Gendt was helped by Lotto-Soudal teammate Harm Vanhoucke and edged out Davide Gabburo and Jorge Arcas in the sprint at the end of an undulating 153-kilometer (95-mile) route that started and finished in the seaside city of Naples.